PackeTsar/meraki-cli/README.md

 Pushing changes into Meraki is done by running the correct command and passing in the necessary arguments.

+For example, to rename a device, we just run the `devices updateDevice` command with the proper arguments included:

+`meraki devices updateDevice --serial 1234-ABCD-5678 --name NEW_DEVICE_NAME`

-For example, if we want to change the VLAN ID and name of a MS switch port, we would use:
+Or if we want to change the VLAN ID and name of a MS switch port, we can use:

 `meraki switch updateDeviceSwitchPort --serial 1234-ABCD-5678 --portId 1 --vlan 100 --name "Data Port"`